-Earlobe reduction can help some women and men who naturally have long earlobes or develop them with age which can be a source of embarrassment.
+Earlobe reduction is a common facial procedure that can help some women and men who naturally have long earlobes or develop them with age which can be a source of embarrassment.
 These ladies and gentleman can feel very self-conscious about their ears and many of these ladies avoid wearing earring to avoid attention to their elongated lobes.

 Earlobe Reduction Procedure